 3) You fall under 5/24 rule with Chase.

 The sign-up bonus of 80k UR points on Ink Business Preferred Credit Card is far superior to SPG card, in my opinion.
 You can read about it here Unfortunately, it’s subject to Chase 5/24 rule.
 You may want to read my post on all the reasons why starting out with lucrative Chase offers can make a lot of sense for newbies.

 As of now, the business version of Amex SPG is not subject to any restrictions.
 Well, aside from one bonus/per lifetime and a good credit score requirement.
 There is no telling what Amex may do in a near future as far as approval restrictions are concerned.
 Banks don’t exactly announce this sort of thing in advance.
-We were fortunate to have a Chase “mole” who spilled the beans on 5/24 rule extending to co-branded credits in 2016, but that may not be the case going forward.

 4) You only intend to apply for one credit card in the next six months and want to make it count.